meteor/galaxy-docs/content/error-types.md

 If you happen to be using an older version of Meteor, consider updating to a more recent version, as that has been known to resolve issues in the past.

+If you've been using `npm`, consider using `meteor npm` instead, as you may run into conflicts in the former case.

-If neither of those solutions work, try removing the package entirely, and making any necessary adjustments to your app to accommodate this change.
+If neither of these solutions work, try removing the package entirely, and making any necessary adjustments to your app to accommodate this change.

 A recommended method for emulating Galaxy is to run locally with `--production`.
 The way node_modules are pulled in is different on a remote deployment to a server (including Galaxy) than when building locally.
 The `--production` setting will minimize and concatenate all the JS into one file.